TL;DR The redesign of a flagship feature powered by a full-fledged design sprint

 Our goal was to improve the way our users find and manage their recordings across all the platforms.

-The core sprint team was composed by product owners, designers, engineers, business intelligence and customer success specialists.
+The core sprint team was composed of product owners, designers, engineers, business intelligence and customer success specialists.

-After several lightning talks, contextual inquiries and the analysis of the gathered data, we were able to categorise the insights into these 4 categories:
+After several lightning talks, contextual inquiries and the analysis of the gathered data, we were able to categorize the insights into these 4 categories:

 Enable users to discover new recordable content on the recordings page

 Make it easier for users with hundreds of recordings to find the ones they are looking for

 Offer a less cumbersome way to delete unwanted recordings

 Enable the user for a seamless watching experience of recorded serial content (TV shows)

 During the definition phase of the project we derived how success metrics could look like based on the following hypotheses:

 Users have a hard time watching the piece of content they want because we offer a limited way of browsing and finding it